Camino Real Trekking, Hikes and Excursions

 Embera

-Particularly suited to: Adventurers, those interested in culture, children, and anyone who has always wanted to visit an indigenous village in the rainforest.
+Best for: Adventurers, those interested in culture, children, and anyone who has always wanted to visit an indigenous village in the rainforest.

 Camino Real